liuchong/awesome-roadmaps/README.md

 # Awesome Roadmaps [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of roadmaps, mostly about software development.
+A curated list of roadmaps, mostly about software development, which give you a clear route to improve your knowledge or skills.

 Contributions welcome.
 Add links through pull requests or create an issue to start a discussion.